 In the House, the FY2024 LHHS bill has received some House Appropriations Committee consideration, but has not been marked up by the full committee.
-The draft bill was approved in subcommittee on July 14, 2023, by a voice vote.
-26 Most recently, on October 6, 2023, Representative Aderholt, Chair of the House Appropriations LHHS Subcommittee, introduced an LHHS bill (H.R.
-5894).
-Because H.R.
-5894 has not received any congressional action, this report does not discuss this measure.
+The draft bill was approved in subcommittee on July 14, 2023, by a voice vote.28 On October 6, 2023, Representative Aderholt, Chair of the House Appropriations LHHS Subcommittee, introduced an LHHS bill (H.R.
+5894);